minhquanvus1/Travel-Advisor/Backend/Backend_README.md

 ### Endpoints:

-- I will demonstrate the endpoints for each Entity, which are: Category, Subcategory, City, Restaurant, Attraction, Tour, Attraction Review, User, Tour Booking, and Payment
+- I will demonstrate the endpoints for each Entity, which are: Category, Subcategory, City, Restaurant, Attraction, Tour, Attraction Review, User, Tour Booking, Payment, and Notification

 #### Category: